 Head of power to Public Health Act 2016: Delegate: s.21 Enforcement agency may delegate Power that enables a delegation to be made Express Power or Duty Public Health Act 2016 Delegated: s.264 Compensation Function: Authority, in response to an application for compensation, to This is a precis only. determine compensation that is just and reasonable in relation to any Delegates must act with item seized under Part 16 if there has been no contravention of the full understanding of the Act and the item cannot be returned or has in consequence of the legislation and conditions seizure depreciated in value [s.264]. relevant to this delegation.
-Council Conditions on this Delegation: Compensation is limited to a maximum value of \$5,000 with any proposal for compensation above this value to be referred for Council's determination.
-Express Power to Sub- Delegate: Nil - Unless a Regulation enacted under the Public Health Act 2016 specifically authorises a delegated power or duty of an enforcement agency to be further delegated [s.21(4)].
+Council Conditions on Compensation is limited to a maximum value of \$5,000 with any this Delegation: proposal for compensation above this value to be referred for Council's determination.
+Express Power to Sub- Nil - Unless a Regulation enacted under the Public Health Act 2016 Delegate: specifically authorises a delegated power or duty of an enforcement agency to be further delegated [s.21(4)].
 Compliance Links: Public Health Act 2016 s.20 Conditions on performance of functions by enforcement agencies.
-Note - Decisions under this delegation may be referred for review by the State Administration Tribunal
+Note: Decisions under this delegation may be referred for review by Note - Decisions under this delegation may be referred for review by the State Administration Tribunal tne State Administration Tribunal